kd-prashant/kd-prashant/README.md

-## Hi I’m Prashant 🕊️
+## Hi I’m Prashant🕊️

 ### 🛠️ Under Construction (But With Purpose)
 I’m not building the next big thing... *yet*.
-Right now, I’m laying the foundations — sharpening my skills in C++, Python, Java, Web Dev (MERN + Blockchain), and AI/ML — so that when the time comes, I’ll build with confidence and clarity.
+Right now, I’m laying the foundations — sharpening my skills in C++, Python, Web Dev (MERN + Blockchain), and AI/ML — so that when the time comes, I’ll build with confidence and clarity.

 ---